 Here is one exception to the rule of getting only one domain name: if you do wind up getting one of those vanity domain names, like www.something.Writer, then you should absolutely also get the www.something.COM domain and make the latter point to the former.
-This will ensure that people who automatically type the .com after every address still get to your website and not to an error page.
+This will ensure that people who automatically type the .com after every address get to your website and not an error page.

-Also, very important: Before fully committing to a domain name, make sure that there aren’t others out there that could be mistaken for yours.
+Also, very important: Before fully committing to a domain name, ensure that there aren’t others out there that could be mistaken for yours.
 You want to avoid confusion.
 Don’t just add a letter in the middle of the domain name, assuming it will make it unique.
 Research until you find the right match for you.
 That’s not easy if your name is John Smith—I get it—but work on it.
 Be creative.
 After all, you are a writer!

 Once you get the domain name, that will become the central point of your web presence, and everything will be channeled through that domain name.